brubru6707/cyber-insurance-model/README.md

 This repository archives a project from my junior year of high school for the AICE Global Perspectives class.
 It's a dynamic, web-based simulation built with HTML, CSS, and JavaScript that models and visualizes the financial outcomes of companies with and without cyber insurance.

-The simulation was built to accompany a presentation (see `UX442_700_Presentation.pptx`) on the growing threat of cyber-attacks and the value of cyber insurance as a solution.
+The simulation was built to accompany a presentation on the growing threat of cyber-attacks and the value of cyber insurance as a solution.

 ## How the Simulation Works